 - When an infectious disease outbreak requires extraordinary precautions.

 - When we have serious emergency situations, such as an external or internal disaster.

 Parking is available for a fee in the South Garage on Levels 1-3.
-You may pay the parking fee with a credit card at the pay stations in the garage or with cash at the Gift Shop or Cafeteria on Level 1.
+You may pay the parking fee with a credit card at the pay stations in the garage or with cash at the Gift Shop or Information Desk Level 1.
 Parking is available for emergency patients in the surface lot near the Emergency Department.

 Handicapped parking is available on Level 1 of the garage.
 There are 12 car-charging stations on campus for electric vehicles.

 You can find public transportation options by visiting WMATA.com/TripPlanner.